JAORMX/compliance-profile-operator/README.md

   operator.
 This is not ideal as we really want to use a service account with less permissions.
-There already is a `profileparser` service account available (from the `deploy/service_account.yaml` file), however, using it causes an unkown issue in the workload.
+There already is a `profileparser` service account available (from the `deploy/service_account.yaml` file), however, using it causes an unknown issue in the workload.
 RBAC problems are suspected.

 References
 ----------